Retirement from Active Treatment

 900.30 Necessary Action for Retirement From Active Treatment

-If an individual is eligible and chooses to retire from active treatment, the PAS agency must inform the individual and legal guardian of the following:
+If an individual is eligible and chooses to retire from active treatment, the ISC agency must inform the individual and legal guardian of the following:

 - Payment would be precluded for the following services, which would be paid for in an active treatment setting if appropriate for the individual's needs: